campbelljc/gym_nethack/README.md

 - [ ] Check if records are being saved properly in level environment.

-- [ ] Update keras-rl branch to current version.
+- [ ] Update keras-rl fork to current version.

 - [ ] Add policy name to save directory name.